Church of the Holy Sepulchre

-According to traditions dating to the fourth century, the church contains both the site where Jesus was crucified at Calvary, or Golgotha, and the location of Jesus's empty tomb, where he was buried and, resurrected.
+According to traditional beliefs dating to the fourth century, the church contains the site of the Crucifixion of Jesus at Calvary, or Golgotha, and the location of Jesus's empty tomb where he was buried and resurrected.
 Both locations are considered immensely holy sites by most Christians.
-The church and rotunda was built under Constantine the Great in the 4th century and destroyed by al-Hakim in 1009.
+Scholars note that there are two or three independent accounts of the burial of Jesus in a tomb, and archeologists are in general agreement that this is likely the location.
+The Gospel of John and archaeological finds show at least seven corroborations in mundane details with the Church of the Holy Sepulchre.
+After the crucifixion Emperor Hadrian covered the tomb of Jesus and erected a Temple of Aphrodite on top of it (ca. 135 AD), where it remained until Constantine rediscovered the tomb around 325 AD.
+The church and rotunda were built under Constantine the Great in the 4th century, confirmed by scientific testing, and destroyed in 1009 by al-Hakim.
 Al-Hakim's son allowed Emperor Constantine IX Monomachos to reconstruct the church, which was completed in 1048.
 After it was captured by the crusaders in 1099, it continued to undergo modifications, resulting in a significant departure from the original structure.
 Several renovations and restorations were made under the Ottomans.
 The tomb itself is enclosed by a 19th-century shrine called the Aedicule.

 Within the church proper are the last four stations of the Cross of the Via Dolorosa, representing the final episodes of the Passion of Jesus.
-The church has been a major Christian pilgrimage destination since its creation in the fourth century, as the traditional site of the resurrection of Christ, thus its original Greek name, Church of the Anastasis ('Resurrection').
+Since its creation the church has been a major Christian pilgrimage destination as the traditional site of the resurrection of Christ, thus its original Greek name, Church of the Anastasis (Resurrection).

 The Status Quo, an understanding between religious communities dating to 1757, applies to the site.
 Control of the church itself is shared among several Christian denominations and secular entities in complicated arrangements essentially unchanged for over 160 years, and some for much longer.
-The main denominations sharing property over parts of the church are the Catholic, Greek Orthodox, Armenian Apostolic, Coptic, Syriac, and Ethiopian Orthodox churches.
+The main denominations sharing property over parts of the church are the Roman Catholic, Greek Orthodox, Armenian Apostolic, Coptic, Syriac, and Ethiopian Orthodox.
 Directly adjacent to the Church of the Holy Sepulchre is the Church of the Redeemer, marking a Lutheran presence at the site.